Patient education: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)

 Quitting smoking can reduce the risk for lung cancer regardless of how many years a person has smoked.
 The risk of cancer remains high for several years after quitting smoking, but the risk does go down within 5 to 10 years after quitting.
 A former smoker's risk of lung cancer is never as low as a nonsmoker's risk.

-Environmental factors — Substances at work or in the environment can increase a person's risk of developing lung cancer.
-In parts of the world where fuel such as wood or coal are widely used for cooking and heating, these may be important contributors to the risk of lung cancer.
-Other important factors include asbestos, arsenic, radiation, and some chemicals.
-Dust and fumes from nickel, chromium, and other metals may also increase the risk of lung cancer.
+Occupational and environmental factors — Substances at work or in the environment can increase a person's risk of developing lung cancer.
+Frequent indoor use of biomass fuels such as wood or coal for cooking is a risk factor for lung cancer, particularly for women.
+Industrial factors include work with asbestos, arsenic, radiation, and some chemicals.
+Dusts and fumes from nickel, chromium, and other metals used to create alloys in metal-working industries may also increase the risk of lung cancer.

-Age and genetic risk factors — The risk of developing lung cancer increases with age.
+Age and lung cancer — The risk of developing lung cancer increases with age.
 Lung cancer can occur in young people, although it is unusual in people younger than 40 years old.
 After age 40, the risk for developing lung cancer slowly increases every year.

-Family and genetic risk — Some people have a genetic predisposition for lung cancer.
-Anyone with a first-degree relative (parent, brother, sister) with lung cancer has a higher risk of developing lung cancer themselves.
+Family and genetic risk — Some people have a genetic predisposition to lung cancer.
+Anyone with a first-degree relative (parent, brother, sister) with lung cancer has a slightly higher risk of developing lung cancer themselves.

 SCREENING FOR LUNG CANCER

 LUNG CANCER SYMPTOMS

 Most people with lung cancer have one or more symptoms.
-However, the symptoms of lung cancer are similar to the symptoms of other more common problems.
+However, the symptoms of lung cancer may be the same as symptoms of other more common problems.
 If you are concerned about your symptoms, talk to your doctor or nurse.

 The most common symptoms of lung cancer include:

-●Cough — Lung cancer can cause a new cough or a change in a chronic cough.
-The cough can be a dry or may produce sputum (phlegm), which can contain blood.
-(See "Patient information: Chronic cough in adults (Beyond the Basics)".)
+●Cough – Lung cancer can cause a new cough or a change in a chronic cough.
+(See "Patient education: Chronic cough in adults (Beyond the Basics)".)

 ●Shortness of breath